antaresproject/docs/docs/installation/installation_manual.md

 cd /var/www
 ```

-and clone repository:
+and clone GIT repository:

 ```bash
 git clone https://github.com/antaresproject/project.git -b 0.9.2 html
 ```

-> ***Please note**: Target clone directory should not exists.
-Using above sample check whether directory not contains*
+**Please note**: Target clone directory should not exist.
+Using the above command check whether directory does not exist.

 The above command will install the application in 0.9.2 version with git repository in html catalogue.
 In this case, please remember about pointing the virtual machine at public project catalogue: